-Individual Tree Injection: Fungicides can be used to prevent oak wilt symptom development of high value trees in residential and community areas.
+Individual Tree Injection: Fungistats can be used to prevent oak wilt symptom development of high value trees in residential and community areas via underground spread through root grafts.
+There seems to be some potential risk of overland spread with the two-year timeframe for protection.
 Products containing propiconazole are injected into oaks by licensed applicators and protection lasts two years.
-These fungicides cannot, however, "cure" trees that are already infected.
+These fungistats cannot, however, "cure" trees that are already infected.
 The high cost of these products usually limits their use to valuable landscape trees or trees in special use areas, such as golf courses or parks.

 Oak Removal and Use: Red oak trees within the perimeter line must be felled and removed during the fall or winter to minimize potential overland spread by sap beetles in the following years.
 Symptomatic red oaks should be clearly marked and will require special care.
 Wood from infected red oaks must either be destroyed or should be treated to ensure it is too dry for spore mats and pressure pads to form.
 Options for disposing of infected trees: